EA vs CPA: What’s the Difference?

 Similarities between EA vs CPA

 EAs and CPAs do have a lot in common.
-Primarily, both EAs and CPAs must pass a test to demonstrate their understanding of the industry, and they must complete continuing education to stay abreast of changes in the industry.
-They are also both subject to professional ethical standards.
+Primarily, both EAs and CPAs must pass multiple tests to demonstrate their understanding of the industry, and they must complete continuing education to stay abreast of changes in the industry.
+They are also both subject to professional ethical standards which are outlined in Circular 230.

 When it comes to the type of services offered, both EAs and CPAs are tax professionals capable of assisting with tax preparation, tax appeals, and dealing with federal and state tax agencies.
 Additionally, both of these designations can work with individuals and businesses, although it is more common for CPAs to work primarily with businesses.